-Ben is a fifth year Ph.D. student in the Department of Philosophy.
+Ben is a sixth year Ph.D. student in the Department of Philosophy.
 His focus is in the philosophy of language, with some philosophy of mind and epistemology thrown in.
 He is writing a dissertation on how we communicate while reasoning cooperatively in situations of uncertainty.

 Ben is originally from Easton, Pennsylvania.
 He earned a B.A. from Vassar College, where he studied philosophy and mathematics.
 Before coming to USC, Ben worked as an English instructor at Chiang Mai University in Thailand.
 He has taught as a TA for a range of philosophy courses at USC - including Ancient Greek Culture and Society, Mind and Self in Western Thought, and Contemporary Moral and Social Issues.